Broiderer/broiderer-server/README.md

 ## Hosting
 The server is hosted on pythonanywhere.com and the `tasks` folder contains scripts used by pythonanywhere to clean updated & converted files every hour.

+The app is deployed through git hooks automatically when pushed to master.